Domination

 4.1 Non-Moralized, Norm-Independent Theories

-Theories identifying domination with even unexercised power tend away from moralization and norm-dependence.
-If A has a great deal of power over B, A will be well positioned to wrong B, or to force B at least to act like A has authority.
-Non-moralized/norm-independent theories maintain that this is not essential to domination.
+Neorepublicanism tends away from moralization and norm-dependence.
+If A has a great deal of power over B, A will be well positioned to wrong B, or to force B to act like A has authority, but non-moralized/norm-independent theories maintain that this is not essential to domination.
 What is essential?
 Roughly, that A has an unchecked or uncontrolled power to impose their will on B, to shape the framework of choices available to B so that B is highly likely to cooperate with A. The disagreements among non-moralized/norm-independent theorists are about the kind of checks or control that might prevent domination, and about how imposition works.

-Most non-moralized/norm-independent theories follow in the wake of neorepublicanism, and share its basic approach—theorizing domination in two movements: identifying a kind of power manifest in domination but also in non-dominating social relationships; then identifying the feature of domination that separates it from the power manifest in those non-dominating relationships.
+Most non-moralized/norm-independent theories follow in the wake of neorepublicanism and share its basic approach by theorizing domination in two movements: first identifying a kind of power manifest in domination but also in non-dominating social relationships, then identifying the feature of domination that separates it from the power manifest in those non-dominating relationships.
 Usually, the second movement describes the controls or checks present in non-dominating social relationships and absent from the dominating ones.
-These two motives will be treated in order below:
+These two movements will be treated in order below.

 First, what kind of social power is of interest to a theory of domination?
-Neorepublicans like Pettit focus on the capacity to interfere with an individual’s choices, by replacing, removing, and/or misrepresenting these choices.
-A can interfere with B’s choices by removing potential objects of choice: suppose A runs over B’s bicycle, destroying it.
-This removes the option of riding B’s bike.
-Suppose instead A knifes the tire: this replaces B’s option of riding their bike with another option: riding the bike after the tire is replaced or repaired.
-Removal and replacement are both objective forms of choice interference: mind-independent alternatives been removed or replaced.
-Misrepresentation of options is cognitive: e.g., A lies to B and says that only idiots have bikes like B’s.
-If B is credulous and refuses to ride their bike from embarrassment, A manages in this way to interfere with B by misrepresentation (see Pettit 2012).
+We have seen the way neorepublicans like Pettit and Lovett focus on the capacity to interfere with or frustrate an individual’s choices.
+Pettit uses the language of choice replacement, removal, and/or misrepresentation.
+A can interfere with B’s choices by removing potential objects of choice: running over B’s bicycle and destroying it removes B’s option “ride my bike”.
+Knifing B’s bike tire replaces B’s option of riding their bike with another option: riding it after the tire is repaired.
+Removal and replacement are both objective forms of choice interference.
+The misrepresentation of options is cognitive: e.g. A tells B only idiots ride bikes.
+If B is credulous and easily cowed, A interferes with B’s choices by misrepresenting them. (see Pettit 2012).

-This general emphasis on choice is what provokes the over-generalization worries already introduced (Shapiro 2012; Friedman 2008; Blunt 2015; McCammon 2015).
+This general emphasis on choice provokes the over-generalization worries already discussed (Shapiro 2012; Friedman 2008; Blunt 2015; McCammon 2015).
 Some choices clearly have more weight than others.
-Nobody thinks having no choice about where to sit in a café matters compared to having no choice about where to live.
-Connecting the former as well as the latter to dominating varieties of choice-interference, because both might represent, e.g., the removal or replacement of an option, seems to exaggerate the idea of domination.
+Obviously, having no choice about where to sit in a café doesn’t matter compared to having no choice about where to live.
+Connecting the former as well as the latter to dominating varieties of choice-interference because both might represent the removal or replacement of an option cheapens the idea of domination.
 If, however, we want to keep domination and the reduction of freedom conceptually connected, there is reason to see domination in all power to interfere, at least when that power is outside the control of the interferee.
+(But see Lazar 2023.)

-What is a social relationship?
-A’s social relatedness to B, first of all, seems to require strategic relatedness, in the sense that what B is likely to do is a function, at least in part, of what A does.
+Lovett’s early work on domination emphasized social relatedness as a precondition of domination.
+A’s social relatedness to B, first of all, seems to require strategic relatedness, in the sense that what B is likely to do is a function in part of what A does.
 To get from social relatedness to domination has other requirements.
-It is difficult to see how A could dominate B unless A has more power over B than B has over A within their social relationship.
+At this stage of his work, Lovett agreed that A could not dominate B unless is an asymmetry of power within their social relationship.
 Further, for A to have power over B plausibly requires that B cannot easily exit the relationship.
-If someone can easily get a new job just as good as the one they have already, their “exit costs” are low, and they will have a correspondingly low dependence on the social relationship—probably too low for domination to occur (Lovett 2010).
+If someone can easily get a new job just as good as the one they have already, their “exit costs” are low and they will have a correspondingly low dependence on the social relationship—probably too low for domination to occur (Lovett 2010).
 It may be that A’s power over B, and B’s exit costs from their social relationship, are not really separate conditions, that A’s power over B is a function of A’s control of resources B cannot access except through A (see Pansardi 2013).
+More recently (2022), Lovett favors the language of “choice frustration” and has also abandoned the requirement of unequal power between A and B in light of Schmidt’s (2018) arguments for the possibility of mutual domination.

-A capacity for choice-interference, or social relatedness however rendered, is necessary but not sufficient for domination on a non-moralized/norm-independent theory.
-To get domination, something more is required than mere choice-interference or power within a social relationship.
+A capacity for choice-interference, or social relatedness however rendered, or power suited to imposition, is necessary but not sufficient for domination on a non-moralized/norm-independent theory.
+There are, it is generally agreed, benign forms of each.
+The malignancy of domination comes from something more.

-Neorepublicans first referred to this “something more” as the arbitrariness of dominating power, and still do with some regularity, but Pettit himself now favors the language of control or the absence of control (2012: 57–58).
-This move was an attempt to emphasize the non-moralized nature of his theory.
+Neorepublicans first referred to this “something more” as the arbitrariness of dominating power and still do with some regularity, but Pettit himself now favors the language of control or the absence of control (2012: 57–58).
+This move emphasized the non-moralized nature of his theory.
 (For criticism connected to this shift in Pettit’s presentation, see especially Christman 1998, Costa 2007, and McMahon 2005.)
-The terminological shift was probably wise, given the natural tendency to contrast arbitrary power with power backed by good reasons or power put to good purpose.
+The terminological shift was wise, given the natural tendency to contrast arbitrary power with power backed by good reasons or power put to good purpose.
 Arbitrary power, for neorepublicans, has never been merely unreasoned power.
-Though Pettit earlier emphasized the connection between arbitrary power and power that fails to track the “interests” of those subject to it, he measured interests not by an independent notion of the objective good or objectively reasonable, but by appeal to what interests are “avowed” or “avowal-ready” (2006: 275–276).
+Though Pettit earlier emphasized the connection between arbitrary power and power that fails to track the “interests” of those subject to it, he measured interests by appeal to “avowed” or “avowal-ready” interests (2006: 275–276), not by an independent notion of the objectively good or reasonable.
 The language of control also has echoes in his earlier work.
 For example, in Republicanism he says that an act is arbitrary “by virtue of the controls—or more precisely the lack of controls—under which it materializes” (1997: 55).
 This shift toward domination as uncontrolled power follows Pettit’s more recent attempts to contrast domination with well-constructed democracy, but the opposition of democratically constrained power and dominating power reflects his earlier insistence that we cannot know when power is arbitrary except “by recourse to public discussion in which people may speak for themselves and for the groups to which they belong” (1997: 56).
 Here, too, he connects his own theory to Iris Young’s account of domination in Justice and the Politics of Difference.
-Young says that domination is the “opposite” of “thorough social and political democracy” and defines life within structures of domination as living under others who
+Young says that domination is the “opposite” of “thorough social and political democracy” and defines life within structures of domination as living under others who “can determine without reciprocation the conditions of [the dominated person’s] actions, either directly or by virtue of the structural consequences of their actions” (1990 [2011: 38]).

-Of course, for a non-moralized theory, identifying domination as anti-democratic must involve a non-moralized account of democracy.
-This is not necessarily a problem, given that we can describe political institutions as “democratic” in a merely descriptive sense. (e.g., someone who says, “The expansion of the franchise leads to a more democratic society” might simply mean that a larger percentage of the population gets to vote and think that is a terrible idea and a reason not to expand the franchise.)
-What is more difficult is showing how even broadly democratic states are non-dominating if we think the absence of domination involves literal control of the state by those it governs.
-It is clear that the vast majority of individual citizens do not control their state in any meaningful way; given the enormity of contemporary states, it is unclear how they could.
+For a non-moralized theory, identifying domination as anti-democratic must involve a non-moralized account of democracy.
+This is not necessarily a problem because we can describe political institutions as “democratic” in a merely descriptive sense.
+(Someone who says, “The expansion of the franchise leads to a more democratic society” might simply mean that a larger percentage of the population gets to vote and think that is a terrible idea and a reason not to expand the franchise.)
+More difficult is showing how even broadly democratic states are non-dominating if we think the absence of domination involves literal control of the state by those it governs.
+The vast majority of individual citizens do not control their state in any meaningful way.
+Given the enormity of contemporary states, it is unclear how they could.
 We might say that they should rest content with a fair share of control, or with a fair chance at control.
-But to say that we avoid domination when we have a fair share of control looks very much like a way of moralizing the theory, since fairness is clearly a moral notion.
-(Pettit’s primary attempt to explain non-domination in terms of democratic political arrangements can be found especially in the final three chapters of On the People’s Terms.
-For more interpretation and criticism of Pettit’s idea of control, see Arnold & Harris 2017, Mayer 2015, Schink 2013, Sharon 2015, Simpson 2017, and Kolodny forthcoming.)
+But this looks very much like a way of moralizing the theory, since fairness is clearly a moral notion.
+(Pettit’s primary attempt to explain non-domination in terms of democratic political arrangements is contained in the final three chapters of On the People’s Terms.
+For more interpretation and criticism of Pettit’s idea of control, see Arnold & Harris 2017, Mayer 2015, Schink 2013, Sharon 2015, Simpson 2017, and Kolodny 2019, For an argument that neorepublican statism is inconsistent with non-domination, see Kinna and Prichard 2019).

-Frank Lovett argues that avoiding domination does not require democracy, but instead subjecting the powerful to reliably enforced and widely known rules.
+In his earlier work, Lovett argued that avoiding domination does not require democracy so long as the powerful are subject to public and reliably enforced rules.
 Perhaps democracy does, in fact, most effectively reduce domination, but this should follow from substantive argument, not from the mere analysis of concepts (Lovett 2010).
-Also, there is reason to think that subordinate groups are less dominated whenever their overlords must abide by reliably enforced and widely known rules, even when those rules do not express the will of the subordinated in any way.
-Lovett uses the following case to make his point:
+Lovett offered the following case as evidence of how suitably publicized and enforced rules reduce domination even when they fail to express the will of the subordinated:

 If power is organized and systematized in law, it does sound odd to call it arbitrary.
-After all, it may be entirely predictable in such circumstances.
-Lovett tacks closer to the commonsense idea that what is arbitrary is unpredictable, unreasoned, and unfettered by rules.
-He even claims that “real-world systems of domination” like Jim Crow and South African apartheid might cease to be dominating in possible worlds where they managed “strict adherence to explicit rules and procedures” (2010: 101).
-That such regimes would remain oppressive is obvious, but he believes this should be explained by the presence of other political evils than domination.
-Instead of a substantive account of arbitrary power—where power dominates when it isn’t forced to track the will of those subject to it—he recommends proceduralism: power dominates because it isn’t “reliably constrained by effective rules, procedures, or goals that are common knowledge to all persons or groups concerned” (Lovett 2010: 96–97; 2012; for more treatment of the debate between Pettit and Lovett about the nature of arbitrary power, see the section on “What Counts as Arbitrary Power?” in the entry on republicanism.)
+After all, it may be entirely predictable.
+Here, Lovett tacked closer to the commonsense idea that what is arbitrary is unreasoned or unfettered by rules.
+At this stage, he was willing to say that “real-world systems of domination” like Jim Crow and South African apartheid might cease to be dominating in possible worlds where they managed “strict adherence to explicit rules and procedures” (2010: 101).
+That such regimes would remain oppressive is obvious, but this might be explained by other political evils than domination.
+Instead of a substantive account of arbitrary power—where power dominates when it isn’t forced to track the will of those subject to it—he recommends proceduralism: power dominates because it isn’t “reliably constrained by effective rules, procedures, or goals that are common knowledge to all persons or groups concerned” (Lovett 2010: 96–97; 2012.
+For more treatment of the debate between Pettit and Lovett about the nature of arbitrary power, see the section on ‘arbitrary’ power in the entry on republicanism.)

 Lovett’s arguments for proceduralism have provoked several clarifications of what substantivism requires.
-Proceduralism highlights what Gwilym David Blunt (2015) calls “sources” of domination that are personal as opposed to social, and “sites” of domination that are interactional as opposed to systemic.
+Proceduralism highlights what Gwilym David Blunt (2015) calls “sources” of domination that are personal as opposed to social and “sites” of domination that are interactional as opposed to systemic.
+Sources of domination, for Blunt, concern the derivation of dominating power—i.e. does A dominate B because of A’s own stockpile of deadly weapons?
+Does A dominate B because of A’s place in a social hierarchy?
+The former is a personal and the latter a social source of domination.
+Sites concern the locus of domination—i.e. does the domination occur between agents?
+Between an agent and an institution?
+The former is an interactional and the latter a systemic site of domination.
 Widely known and reliably enforced checks on power, of the kind emphasized by proceduralism, really do reduce domination enabled by personal sources of power like A’s possession of more guns or guile than B, especially when this power is expressed in the interactions of A and B as individual agents.
 If A and B are neighbors, and A has a huge stockpile of weapons and B has none, it makes sense to think of B’s complaint against A as a matter of their intense vulnerability to power constrained only by A’s whims.
 Substantivism may be better equipped to recognize domination in what Blunt calls social “sources” and systemic “sites”.
 In actual systems of domination, A often has power over B not because A alone has more power (e.g., by having more guns of their own), but because A and B both live within a system intended to advantage A’s group and disadvantage B’s.
-Often, in such cases, A has power to adjust the system, or access to such power, while B does not.
+Often, A has power to adjust the system, or access to such power, while B does not.
+Of course, if we think of power to adjust the system in terms of the system’s norms or governing principles, this will bring a theory of domination very close to norm-dependence, if not moralization.

 4.2 Moralized, Norm-Independent Theories